-Students in Third Grade through Eighth Grade must serve at two (2) masses each semester. r Students must serve, in Mass uniform, as a greeter at Blessed Sacrament Catholic Church.
-A maximum of four greeters may serve at one Mass.
+Students in Third Grade through Eighth Grade must serve at two (2) masses each semester.
+Students must serve, in Mass uniform, as a greeter at Blessed Sacrament Catholic Church.
 Parents or students may sign-up in the School Office.

 Suggested Projects